Today I learned about foreign keys in GORM.

 }

-In this case, such a relationship is defined, indicating the relationship between a user (employee) and their manager (also a user).
-This model definition can serve as a data model for an affiliate referral system, where users can enter referral codes upon registration, corresponding to their superiors, and then bind to their superiors through self-referencing, ultimately achieving profit sharing and hierarchical binding.
+In this case, we define such a relationship, indicating the relationship between a user (employee) and their manager (also a user).
+This model definition can serve as a data model for AFF referral commissions, where users can write referral codes during registration, corresponding to their superiors, and then bind to their superiors through self-referencing, ultimately achieving profit sharing and hierarchical binding.

 Has Many#

-Has Many establishes a one-to-many relationship, which is different from Has One.
-Has Many indicates that one can have multiple, meaning one owns many.
+Has Many establishes a one-to-many relationship, unlike Has One, Has Many indicates having multiple, meaning one has many.
 For example:

 // User has multiple CreditCards, UserID is the foreign key